 While full-bellied migration services aren’t offered, the existing resources and community should be able to help should you have questions during the process.

-Winner: Both platforms offer some level of real, live human interaction to help you migrate, but Drip’s hands-free offerings (for $0) gives it the leg up.
+Winner: Both platforms offer some level of real, live human interaction to help you, but Drip’s customer support and option to get help from a dedicated ECRM success team gives it a leg up.

 8. Is It Built for Humans?

 Us: We’ve cut out extra clicks and confusing language.
 Our vision includes making it possible for you to get in, plug in your integrations, craft an effective automated workflow, and get out in a matter of hours, or even minutes—not days.

 This vision is a reality thanks to our aforementioned visual workflow builder, plain-language rule creator, email campaign and workflow templates, and easy-to-use email builder.
 After all, we want you to enjoy being in the app instead of feeling trapped in email purgatory.

 Because personalized content is a must for any ecommerce business looking to fully connect with its customers, Drip makes it easy as pie to tailor content every unique customer.
 Email copy is able to automatically update for each customer and show top-selling products, product recommendations, price-drop notifications, and dynamic discounts.

 To see how human Drip is, check it out for two free weeks.